-As of September 30, 2017, the Company had 10,351,968 shares of preferred stock authorized, of which 7,763,976 shares were issued and outstanding and were designated as \$0.0001 par value Series A Preferred Stock.
+As of December 31, 2017, the Company had 20,320,667 shares of preferred stock authorized, of which 15,527,951 shares were issued and outstanding and were designated as \$0.0001 par value Series A Preferred Stock and 4,792,716 shares were issued and outstanding and were designated as \$0.0001 par value Series B Preferred Stock.

-The Company's redeemable convertible preferred shares have been classified as temporary or mezzanine equity on the accompanying balance sheets in accordance with U.S. GAAP for the classification and measurement of redeemable securities as the Series A Preferred Stock are contingently redeemable at the option of the holder for reasons outside of the Company's control.
-As of September 30, 2017, there has been no accretion of the redeemable convertible preferred shares to redeemption value as at that date the shares are not redeemable or probable of being redeemed.
+The Company's redeemable convertible preferred shares have been classified as temporary or mezzanine equity on the accompanying consolidated balance sheets in accordance with U.S. GAAP for the classification and measurement of redeemable securities as the Series A and Series B Preferred Stock are contingently redeemable at the option of the holder for reasons outside of the Company's control.
+As of December 31, 2017, there has been no accretion of the redeemable convertible preferred shares to redemption value as at that date the shares are not redeemable or probable of being redeemed.

 On March 23, 2017, the Company entered into a Series A Preferred Stock Purchase Agreement with PureTech Health LLC ("PureTech") and NIBR.
-Under the agreement, in the initial March 2017 closing, PureTech purchased 2,846,791 shares of Series A Preferred Stock at a purchase price of \$1.932 per share, resulting in aggregate gross proceeds of \$5.5 million, and NIBR was issued 2,587,992 shares of Series A Preferred Stock as consideration for an exclusive, field-restricted, worldwide license, to certain intellectual property rights owned or controlled by Novartis, to develop, commercialize and sell one or more therapeutic products comprising RTB101, alone or in combination with everolimus in a fixed dose combination.
-PureTech also agreed to purchase up to 4,917,185 additional shares (the "Tranche Rights"), at \$1.932 per share at future dates based on the occurrence of certain events as specified under the agreement.
+Under the agreement, in the initial March 2017 closing, PureTech purchased 2,846,791 shares of Series A Preferred Stock at a purchase price of \$1.932 per share, resulting in aggregate gross proceeds of \$5.5 million, and NIBR was issued 2,587,992 shares of Series A Preferred Stock as consideration for an exclusive, field-restricted, worldwide license, to certain intellectual property rights owned or controlled by Novartis, to develop, commercialize and sell one or more therapeutic products comprising RTB101, alone or in combination with everolimus in a fixed dose combination (See Note 6).
+PureTech also agreed to purchase up to 4,917,185 additional shares, for total aggregate gross proceeds of \$9.5 million (the "Tranche Rights"), at \$1.932 per share at separate second and third closings to take place upon the occurrence of certain events as specified under the agreement.
 The fair value of the Series A Preferred Stock on the date of issuance was determined to be \$1.22 per share based on an independent third-party valuation.

-On March 23, 2017, the Company also entered into a side letter with PureTech under which PureTech agreed to purchase up to 5,175,984 additional shares at \$1.932 per share at a future date based on the occurrence of certain events as specified under the letter.
-The Tranche Rights were evaluated under ASC 480 - Distinguishing Liabilities from Equity and it was determined that they met the requirements for separate accounting from the initial issuance of Series A Preferred Stock as freestanding financial instruments and are accounted for as liabilities.
-The Company adjusts the carrying value of the Tranche Rights to its estimated fair value at each reporting date up to the closing of each tranche financing.
-Increases or decreases in fair value of the Tranche Rights are recorded as other income (expense) in the statements of operations.
+On March 23, 2017, the Company also entered into a side letter with PureTech under which PureTech agreed to purchase up to 5,175,984 additional shares at \$1.932 per share at a fourth closing to take place on a future date based on the occurrence of certain events as specified under the letter.
+The Series A Tranche Rights were evaluated under ASC 480 - Distinguishing Liabilities from Equity and it was determined that they met the requirements for separate accounting from the initial issuance of Series A Preferred Stock as freestanding financial instruments and are accounted for as liabilities.
+The Company adjusts the carrying value of the Series A Tranche Rights to its estimated fair value at each reporting date up to the closing of each tranche financing.
+Increases or decreases in fair value of the Tranche Rights are recorded as other income (expense) in the consolidated statements of operations.